Terence English: Master of St Catharine's College Cambridge (1993–2000)

 Elected master of St Catharine's College, where English spent seven years.
 In his farewell speech he expressed admiration for the wide educational and social background of the students and their hard work and range of extra-curricular activities.
 He also regretted the increasing bureaucracy of performance assessment exercises that the academic staff were being subjected to.

-Hunterian trustee since 1994
+Trustee of the Hunterian Museum (1994–)

-English has been an elected trustee of the Hunterian Museum of the Royal College of Surgeons since 1994.
+English was an elected trustee of the Hunterian Museum in London beginning in 1994.
 English also became a Member of the Audit Commission 1993-1998, Chief Medical Advisor to Bupa 1992–1999, Deputy Lieutenant, Cambridgeshire 1994–2001 and a Member of Council, Winston Churchill Memorial Trust 1995–2009.